White Sox vs. Rays Player Props Betting Odds

-Oddsmakers have set player props for Randy Arozarena, Andrew Vaughn and others when the Tampa Bay Rays visit the Chicago White Sox at Guaranteed Rate Field on Thursday at 7:10 PM ET.
+Bookmakers have listed player props for Yandy Diaz, Andrew Vaughn and others when the Tampa Bay Rays visit the Chicago White Sox at Guaranteed Rate Field on Friday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!